Placebo: In medical practice

 In his 2008 book Bad Science, Ben Goldacre argues that instead of deceiving patients with placebos, doctors should use the placebo effect to enhance effective medicines.
 Edzard Ernst has argued similarly that "As a good doctor you should be able to transmit a placebo effect through the compassion you show your patients."
 In an opinion piece about homeopathy, Ernst argues that it is wrong to support alternative medicine on the basis that it can make patients feel better through the placebo effect.
 His concerns are that it is deceitful and that the placebo effect is unreliable.
 Goldacre also concludes that the placebo effect does not justify alternative medicine, arguing that unscientific medicine could lead to patients not receiving prevention advice.

 Placebo researcher Fabrizio Benedetti also expresses concern over the potential for placebos to be used unethically, warning that there is an increase in "quackery" and that an "alternative industry that preys on the vulnerable" is developing.

 Mechanisms

-The mechanism for the placebo "effect" remains unknown.
-An open-label study in 2010 showed that it had an effect even when patients were clearly told that the placebo pill they were receiving was an inactive (i.e., "inert") substance like a sugar pill that contained no medication.
-These results challenge the "conventional wisdom" that placebo effects require "intentional ignorance".
+The mechanism for how placebos could have effects is uncertain.
+From a sociocognitive perspective, intentional placebo response is attributed to the "ritual effect" that induces anticipation for transition to a better state.
 A placebo presented as a stimulant may trigger an effect on heart rhythm and blood pressure, but when administered as a depressant, the opposite effect.